About

 Skills

-• Programming & Development Python, C, SQL, React Native, Supabase
+• Systems & Infrastructure Python, C, SQL, React Native, Supabase, distributed systems, synchronisation workflows

-• Data Analysis & Machine Learning pandas, NumPy, scikit-learn, PyTorch, statsmodel
+• Statistical Modelling & Machine Learning pandas, NumPy, scikit-learn, PyTorch, statsmodels, calibration and time-aware evaluation

-• Risk, Fraud & Security Anomaly detection, transaction analysis, network investigation
+• Risk, Fraud & Behavioural Systems Signal reliability, anomaly detection, transaction analysis, network and behavioural analysis

-• Visualisation & Communication Tableau, Power BI, matplotlib, seaborn
+• Visualisation & Communication Tableau, Power BI, matplotlib, analytical writing, adaptive presentation delivery

 Contact